mossgreen/mossgreen.github.io/_posts/2020-07-06-Servlet-Containers-and-Spring-Framework.md

 Listeners are generally used in cases where you want to

 1. execute some actions or load some data/configuration on application startup,
-2. or to open and close database connections on occurrence of an event
+2. or to open and close database connections on the occurrence of an event
 3. and to perform any actions on the application being shut down.

 When you add a listener to your application, you need to